HomeNewsletterContentShopRadio

 Not taking risks is by far the biggest risk

-Every founder is, at their core, a gambler.
+Every founder is a gambler at their core.

-Not in the reckless, chips-all-in-on-a-bluff kind of way, but in the calculated, asymmetric-upside kind of way.
-Every decision (what to build, when to launch, who to hire) is a bet.
+Not in the reckless, chips-all-in-on-a-bluff way, but in the calculated, asymmetric-upside way.
+Every decision you make (what to build, when to launch, who to hire) is a bet.
 Some look like sure things.
-Others feel like long shots.
-And some don't even make sense until you see them in the rearview.
+Others feel like total long shots.
+And some don't even make sense until you see them in the rearview mirror.

 • A FAANG engineer who quit before AI made the decision for them.

-• Founders taking risks and shipping before they feel ready, because the only real validation is market feedback.
+• Founders shipping before they feel ready, because the only real validation is market feedback.

 • Entrepreneurs doubling down on what's working while everyone else chases trends.

 None of them had a guarantee.
-But they knew one thing for sure: waiting for certainty is the safest way to lose.
+But they all knew the same thing: waiting for certainty is the safest way to lose.

 Safe bets are a myth

 Hindsight makes bold decisions look obvious.
 But in the moment, they feel risky.
-That's because real bets don't come with safety nets.
-Staying put feels safer.
-But that's just inertia masquerading as logic.
+That's the whole thing about real bets, they don't come with safety nets.
+Staying put feels safer, but that's just inertia pretending to be logic.

 Amazon didn't look like a guaranteed win.
 Neither did Airbnb.
 Neither did the first person who slapped a $99 price tag on a PDF and called it a business.

 But that's the point.
-The biggest wins tend to come from taking risks that, at the time, felt just a little reckless.
+The biggest wins tend to come from bets that, at the time, felt just a little reckless.

 Bet on what you can control